Anambra commissioner, traders on warpath over market election

 The Anambra state Commissioner for Trade, Commerce, Markets and Wealth Creation, Hon.
 Uchenna Okafor, and the caretaker committee members at Ogbaru main market, are now on warpath over the Commissioner’s resolve to conduct election in the market on 25th January next year despite the committee members’ insistence that the composition of the electoral committee is illegal and as such should be reconstituted.

-The commissioner disclosed to newsmen that the election became necessary in view of the present leadership crisis rocking the market adding that only conduct of them and election would solve it.
+The commissioner disclosed to newsmen that the election became necessary in view of the present leadership crising rocking the market adding that only conduct of them and election would solve it.

 The Commissioner who made this disclosure through the Permanent Secretary, Ministry of Trade and Commerce.
 Mr. Ike Samuel, also denied allegation of imposition of the chairman of the committee members, Chief Ndubuisi Ochiogu, on the traders on the payment of #10million inducement .